 A massive open online course (MOOC /muːk/) is an online course aimed at unlimited participation and open access via the web.
 In addition to traditional course materials such as filmed lectures, readings, and problem sets, many MOOCs provide interactive user forums to support community interactions between students, professors, and teaching assistants (TAs).
 MOOCs are a recent and widely researched development in distance education which was first introduced in 2008 and emerged as a popular mode of learning in 2012.

-Here is a list of some of the MOOC programs offered by popular universities as of 2015:
+Here is a list of some of the MOOC programs offered by popular universities:

 - UC Berkeley Webcasts – Most of the free courses offered by UC Berkeley can also be found on YouTube.